Nana korobi ya oki

 Airbnb, one of the most successful companies in recent times, has faced countless setbacks.
 The founders ran out of a stack of credit cards and even tried selling John McCain and Barack Obama-themed cereal.

-Along with the struggle of dealing with setbacks, startups go through a phase of shifting from idea to idea.
+Along with the struggle of dealing with setback and lawsuits startups go through a phase of shifting from idea to idea.
 Not many people might be aware of it, but the creators of YouTube envisioned the site to be a video dating service.
 Even famous e-commerce software behemoth Shopify started as a small online retailer that sold snowboards.

 This idea of nana karobi ya oki doesn’t have to hold true only for startups.
 Two young men who quit Yahoo and were rejected by Facebook went on to build a product company, WhatsApp, which is used around the world.
 The irony is that Facebook later bought the company for a whopping $19 billion.